-Progress to Date: Literature review has been performed to: (1) develop an improved adhesion test; (2) identify mechanisms involved in adhesion; and (3) identify the best PVD coatings and coating architectures.
-An improved aluminum adhesion test has been developed and some tests have been performed.
-Further tests are proposed on a number of PVD coated samples that have been obtained.
+Progress to Date: Literature review has been performed to: (1) develop an improved adhesion test; (2) identify mechanisms involved in adhesion; and (3) identify the best PVD coatings candidates.
+An improved aluminum adhesion test has been developed and tests have been performed.
+Controlled laboratory die casting tests have been performed.
+In-plant die casting trials are being conducted on a number of PVD coated samples with two different surface finishes.
+Initial characterization was performed.